 At first, that sounds quite convincing.
 But with increasing complexity it becomes more and more difficult to connect the ordered and the complex domain.
 The result are the exponential increase of bureaucracy, unrealistic forecasts and objectives, and over-rigid constraints that make it impossible for people to get their job done.
 You are supposed to explain a product to customers, but the information you have constantly lags behind what customers need to know.
 You are supposed to hand in your annual budget, but it depends on so many decisions that other people have yet to take.
 And some of those decisions, in turn, might depend on the kind of budget you hand in.
 As performance goes down, cynicism spreads amongst staff.

 We believe that the appropriate way of working in a complex enviroment, the appropriate tools, and the appropriate mindset, are further away from the present mainstream than many of us think they are.
 But no worry, it is something you can learn!
 On the basis of Cognitive Edge’s Cynefin Framework, we have developed the Amber Compass, a collection of focus areas and activities to help people at all levels of the organisation master this onslaught of complexity.
 Have a look at the Amber Compass!

 We have also developed a host of didactical material for teaching and coaching complexity savvyness.
 Games, worksheets, case studies and discussion papers can be used to build the right approach to the right focus.
-One of our recent examples are the Cynefin Playing Cards.
+Some recent examples are the Cynefin Cards, and Enigma – a free online game.
 You can get a taste in our public training – but we’re offering customised versions for inhouse programs as well.

 You may also want to look at our interactive (yes!) video which explains the Cynefin Framework with the help of something as ordinary as shopping experiences.
 The method in the video is taken out of the Cynefin Playing Cards, so the video gives you a taste of one of our didactical approaches, too.
 Enjoy!